 For example, on Mondays, clean your computer’s desktop.
 It can fill with clutter quickly, (you know, the student assessments you rushed to grade, announcement drafts you want to save for next year, and spreadsheets galore).

 Take a few minutes and find a home for these files.
-Your system doesn’t need be flawless, but it will help to make your week feel a little less overwhelming.
+Your system doesn’t need to be flawless, but it will help to make your week feel a little less overwhelming.
 Here are some other ways you can get organized:

-Clear your space
+Clear your space.

 Whether you work in an office or in pajamas with your dog beside you, your workspace needs to be more than a wall of papers and sticky notes.
 Shred the paper and keep the digital copies.
 Ditch the sticky notes in favor of a planner or digital note-taking program.

-Clean out your inbox and establish an effective calendar system
+Clean out your inbox and establish an effective calendar system.

 Create folders to store emails or simply move all emails that do not require action in one folder.
 Your search tool will help you find anything.
 Also, add everything you need to accomplish to a digital calendar.
 Digital planners that sync with all your devices give you access to your calendar wherever you may need it.

-Take a closer look at your gradebook
+Take a closer look at your gradebook.

 While this is something you should be doing daily, all online teachers know that it’s difficult to maintain a steady pace when there are constant assignments to grade, emails to answer, and parents to please.
-Monitoring your student progress and communicating with them regularly is vital to ensuring their success.
+Monitoring student progress and communicating with them regularly is vital to ensuring their success.